You just turned 16.

-Be very, very certain that if your partner or you ever have a significant health issue that both of you will be committed to each other.
+Be very, very certain that if you or your partner ever have a significant health issue that both of you will be committed to each other.
 That you’ll support each other emotionally because that’s so important.
 Neither of you can ‘check out’ emotionally because things get scary.
 Be sure that you’ll both dig your heels in and support one another.
 Don’t be so selfish that your feelings become more important than her’s regardless of who is ill.

 If one of you has a medical issue, there may be days of moodiness or frustration or anger.
 You’ll both have to be strong enough to not take it personally.
 Believe me…it will be hard; maybe even harder than the illness itself.
 But if you can’t do this, your relationship won’t survive.

 You both may have to do difficult things for the other person, like administer shots or learn how to give nutrition thru a feeding tube.

 You’ll have to understand that there may be days where one of you may be in pain or nauseated to the point where leaving the house just isn’t an option.
 Don’t harbor resentment.
 This isn’t being done “on purpose”.